Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: System Model and problem formulation

-At the receivers, each user firstly decodes the common stream by treating all the private streams as noise, then SIC is used to remove the decoded common stream from the received signal under the assumption of error-free decoding.
+At the receivers, each user firstly decodes the common stream by treating all the private streams as noise, then SIC is used to remove the decoded common stream from the received signal under the assumption of error-free decoding\footnote{In this paper we use information theoretical rate expressions.
+It means that the codeword lengths are long enough to apply Shannon theoretical arguments and there is no decoding error.
+Since the obtained rates are achievable, there is no error in decoding, and in the successive interference cancellation process.
+In other words, perfect SIC is not assumed for simplicity, but is a result of good channel codes.
+The impact of finite block length and imperfect SIC on the system performance is beyond the scope of this work, which will be our future work.}.
 Each user then decodes its own private stream by treating other private streams as noise.
 Thus, the spectral efficiencies (bit/s/Hz) of the intended common and private streams at user $k$ are formulated as